apollographql/apollo-server/docs/source/deployment/netlify.md

 ---
-title: Deploy a fullstack Apollo app with Netlify
+title: Deploying Apollo Server to Netlify
 sidebar_title: Netlify
 description: How to run your API using Netlify Functions on AWS Lambda
 ---

-[Netlify functions](https://www.netlify.com/docs/functions/), is a new way to deploy server-side code to AWS Lambda alongside your frontend, right from GitHub.
-In this guide, I'll show you why Netlify's functions is a great way to run your whole Apollo app.
+[Netlify Functions](https://www.netlify.com/docs/functions/) allow deploying server-side code, directly from GitHub, to AWS Lambda.
+This guide demonstrates how to use Netlify Functions to deploy a GraphQL server and how a React application (built with `create-react-app`) can consume data from that server.

 1. Use the same platform to deploy your frontend and API code.
 2. Deploy previews of both your frontend and API on every pull request.
-3. No need to worry about scaling containers due to a serverless architecture.
+3. No need to worry about scaling containers due to a "serverless" infrastructure.

 We'll set up a "Hello World" API and frontend for an Apollo app on Netlify.
 Let's get started!

 ## Download and Run the Netlify Starter Kit

-Download and run the [official Netlify create-react-app and Lambda starter kit](https://github.com/netlify/create-react-app-lambda).
+Download and run the [official Netlify `create-react-app` and Lambda starter kit](https://github.com/netlify/create-react-app-lambda).
 This will set us up with a base for our frontend and API code.

 ```bash